CellProfiler/tutorials/README.md

 <a href="https://github.com/CellProfiler/tutorials/raw/master/BeginnerSegmentation/Archive_PT.zip" target="_blank"><img src="assets/img/download-button-pt.png" alt="Materiais para baixar" width="140px"></a>

 ### Bonus materials

 <img src="assets/img/advanced-badge.png" alt="advanced" width="140px">

-We have also created bonus materials designed to go with this tutorial - in these exercises, you will practice using CellProfiler to interface with other software tools like ilastik and Cellpose.
+We have also created bonus materials designed to go with this tutorial - in these exercises, you will practice using CellProfiler to interface with other software tools like ilastik and Cellpose and in doing so will learn how to use CellProfiler plugins.

 English version
 <a href="https://github.com/CellProfiler/tutorials/raw/master/BeginnerSegmentation/bonus_materials_EN.zip" target="_blank"><img src="assets/img/download-button.png" alt="Download button" width="140px"></a>